watertap-org/watertap/docs/technical_reference/flowsheets/seawater_RO_desalination.rst

         * Desalination (``m.fs.desalination``): contains all the unit models needed to represent the pumping, reverse osmosis (RO), and energy recovery device (ERD) processes.
         * Post-treatment (``m.fs.posttreatment``): includes post desalination disinfection, remineralization, and storage unit models.

+    Outside of these, the there is a feed, distribution, landfill, and disposal block that are placed directly on the flowsheet.
     ``Translator`` blocks are added with appropriate constraints and ``Arc`` are used to connect the unit processes in the proper order.
     Finally, default scaling factors are set and scaling factors are calculated for all variables.

 2. Specify the operating conditions with ``set_operating_conditions()``:

-    This function begins by specifying the inlet conditions as outlined in Table 1.
-Then, starting with the ``pretreatment`` block, the operating conditions for each unit model are set according to Table 2.
+    This function begins by specifying the inlet conditions as outlined in Table 2.
+Then, starting with the ``pretreatment`` block, the operating conditions for each unit model are set according to Table 3.

 3. Initialize the unit and costing models with ``initialize_system()``: